Situations everyone knows

 Preparation is everything

-Sometimes the role behavior of the "yes" tag has become such that you can solve the problem only with a fundamental, clarifying conversation about the distribution of tasks.
-However, this should be well prepared: the right strategy is important and arguments should be gathered for your overburden.
+Sometimes the role behavior of saying “yes” has become so drastic that the problem can only be solved with a basic, clarifying discussion about the distribution of tasks.
+However, this should be well prepared: the right strategy is important, and arguments for your overload should be collected.

 Also good: practice the argument at home, so that it is not so difficult to stay consistent.
 However, one should also ensure a positive basic mood: Those who are internally agitated and aggressive or has accumulated frustration is in danger of overburdening the other with uncharacteristic reproaches.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Book on the topic with discount: This text is also available in book form and you can buy the title here in two languages.
 You can also preview the book first look at and then purchase directly on the book page with a 20 percent member discount.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).